r7ckyj/Sammy-sSoccerShop/README.md

 # Sammy's Soccer Shop Weekly Analysis
 ## Project Summary
 Sammy’s Soccer Shop is a fictional soccer equipment business.
 Their philosophy is to provide reliable, industry-standard equipment at a reasonable price.
 They receive orders from all around the world.
 Recently, their Order Management Analyst was diagnosed with a strained left pinky finger and deemed unable to perform the weekly analysis.
-To fill the position, they hired me.
-I took on the responsibilities of the role starting on January 1, 2024.
+To fill the position, they hired me to take on the responsibilities of the role starting on January 7th, 2024.

 ### Business Task
 Perform general analysis on the order log and stock control for Sammy’s Soccer Shop for the week of January 1, 2024.
 Produce two charts, one that shows daily revenue and one that shows the daily bestselling item as a percentage of total units sold for each day of the week.